ranapat/tasksf/README.md

 On task.run() we have run callback executed.
 When it's complete we have the complete callback executed.
-Recover is used in case you put your tasks in some collection and the previous collection crashes with exceptions.
+Recover is used in case you put your tasks in some collection and the previous task crashes with exceptions.
 You will receive that exception and define if you want to proceed / run or stop.